glenkleidon/bundles/README.md

 Project Bundles are a way to eliminate the major Delphi productivity and portability issues.

-It is simply an approach to use to increase productivity and developer collaboration by defining a set of simple rules to follow when creating a distrubuted version control repository for delphi Project Groups  (AKA "Delphi Solutions")
+It is simply an approach that helps increase productivity and developer collaboration by defining a set of simple rules to follow when creating a distrubuted version control repository for delphi Project Groups  (AKA "Delphi Solutions")